saleor/saleor-docs/docs/dashboard/configuration/shipping.md

 There are two types of shipping:

-- Price-based shipping defines the cost based upon the value of goods
+- Price-based shipping defines the cost based upon the value of goods.
+Can be used when the order price falls within a certain range.
+For example, from $0 to $50 - shipping method A, over $50 - shipping method B, etc.
-- Weight-based shipping defines cost by weight
+- Weight-based shipping defines cost by weight.
+Similar to the price based example.

+These two methods cover most of the basic use cases, for example:

+* Listing several methods with different prices and shipping time for different countries.
+* Offering a free (or discounted) shipping on orders above certain price threshold.
+* Increasing the shipping price for heavy orders.

-## Adding a Courier
+## How to add a courier

 1. Click [[Add&nbsp;Rate]] in the Price Based Rates card.
 2. Fill the name of the courier in the Rate Name field.